-In the table bellow are measurements collected with three different
+In the table below are measurements collected with three different power settings.

-nine times (side^2), but its volume will increase twenty-seven times
+but its volume will increase twenty-seven times (side^3).

-heat resistance, to provide better data regarding the efficiency for
+to provide better data regarding the efficiency for larger power inputs.

 In addition, possibility of large increase in power output by using